Karen Iversdatter Krabbe: The Karl Gustav Wars

 In 1657, when Karen was twenty, war broke out again.
 Karen's father set out with the army to defend the country, her eldest brother Tage joined a regiment and Jörgen got stuck in Copenhagen that was besieged by the Swedes.
 Karen and her mother and sisters hid with their relatives in the countryside.
 This time, Denmark lost.
-At first the Swedes demanded that they be given the whole of Norway, but in the end they made good with the considerably smaller Scania.
-The Krabbe family considered moving over to Zealand, but in the end all of them except Tage decided to become Swedish citizens.
+At first, the Swedes demanded that they be given the whole of Norway, but in the end, they made good with the considerably smaller Scanian provinces.
+The Krabbe family considered moving to Zealand, but in the end, all of them except Tage decided to become Swedish citizens.
 At this time, Iver split his properties between the children.
-Tage received Gunderslev Castle in Zealand, Margerete their part of Castle Dybäck, Karen a castle in central Scania called Fuldtofte (now Fulltofta).
+Tage received Gunderslev Castle in Zealand, Margarete their part of Castle Dybäck, Karen a castle in central Scania called Fuldtofte (now Fulltofta).

 Marriage

-On 23 July 1670, Karen married a nobleman and diplomat by the name of Just Höegh, who was three years her junior.
+On 23 July 1670, Karen married a nobleman and diplomat named Just Høg, who was three years her junior.
 They got married in Copenhagen.
-We don't know if she chose him for herself, or if it was upon her father's or brothers' advice.
-Just Höegh made a name for himself in international politics and was well known at the court of Louis XIV, the Sun King.
+We don't know if she chose him or if it was upon her father's or brothers' advice.
+Just Høg made a name for himself in international politics and was well known at the court of Louis XIV, the Sun King.
 Karen travelled with him around Europe and spent the holidays at either Fuldtofte or her husband's lands in Zealand.
-Karen left Fuldtofte in Jörgen's hands and at one point she wanted him to sell it for her, but the Swede who bought it, Niclas Jonsson Cronacker, refused to pay because the furniture wasn't as nice as he'd expected.
-Jörgen went to court on Karen's behalf and won the case and he then continued to run the estate for her.
+Karen left Fuldtofte in Jörgen's hands, and at one point, she wanted him to sell it for her, but the Swede who bought it, Niclas Jonsson Cronacker, refused to pay because the furniture wasn't as nice as he had expected.
+Jörgen went to court on Karen's behalf and won the case, and he then continued to run the estate for her.

-Unfortunately, the Krabbe-Höeghs remained childless.
-It is possible that it was a genetic problem or that the Krabbe children had had an illness in their childhood that caused problems later in life, because several of Karen's siblings, amongst them Jörgen, didn't have any children either.
+The Krabbe-Høgs remained childless, and we know it was not by choice: Karen suffered a miscarriage shortly after her brother Jörgen's death in 1678.